 - Return pizza to oven using a pizza paddle or the back side of a cookie sheet to slide the pizza back onto the pizza stone.

-If you’ve hung in there with me this long, here’s a picture of my very first pizza on this post.
+If you’ve hung in there with me this long, here’s a picture of my very first pizza with homemade dough.

 How To Make Pizza Dough At Home